Addictions

 Can Humans Be Addicted to Food?

-This clip was recorded as part of the Positive Approaches to Health Podcast (The PathPod) and was part of an important conversation on food addiction that aimed to answer the following questions:
+The clip above was recorded as part of the Positive Approaches to Health Podcast (The PathPod) and was part of an important conversation on food addiction that aimed to answer the following questions:

 • Can we be addicted to food?